algorandfoundation/xGov/Proposals/xgov-99.md

 **EPISODE 10 - Preparing for the Second Series, Intro to Javascript and Web Applications**

-**Timeline:**
-- The series will be released bi-weekly over the course of 20 weeks, (3 episodes have already been released) ensuring ample time for community feedback and iteration.

 ## Future Blueprint
 Based on community feedback, future proposals will focus on: